betstick/SoulSaver/README.md

 of the original file is.

 ## Install:
+First, download this repository and extract it somewhere nice.
 Run the included `Register.ps1` script by double clicking on it.
 Do not run it as administrator!

 ## Uninstall: